si-medbif/medbif2021/Arissara/arissara.md

 ## Experience

-2017: Laboratory intern (3 months) at Department of Molecular Tropical Medicine and Genetics,Faculty of Tropical Medicine, Mahidol University, Thailand
+2017: Laboratory intern (3 months) at Department of Molecular Tropical Medicine and Genetics, Faculty of Tropical Medicine, Mahidol University, Thailand

 ## Education